Python-SIP/sip/sphinx/c_api.rst

         the opaque frame or NULL if there wasn't one at the given depth.

-.. c:function:: void sipInstanceDestroyed(sipSimpleWrapper *obj)

-    .. versionadded:: 4.19.3

-    This should be called by handwritten code if it is able to detect that a wrapped C++ instance has been destroyed from C++.
-It should not be called if SIP is able to detect this itself, i.e. when the instance was created from Python and the class has a virtual destructor.

-    :param obj:
-        the Python object that wraps the destroyed instance.

 .. c:function:: PyInterpreterState *sipGetInterpreter()

     .. versionadded:: 4.17.1